mariopineda/drpineda.ca/_posts/2014-11-08-More-classroom-tenant.md

 	 <figure>
 	 <img src="/img/post_images/beardeddragon2.jpg" width="100%">
 	 <figcaption>
-Teenage bearded dragon with no table manners at all.
+Teenage bearded dragon with lots of attitude and no table manners at all.
 	 </figcaption>
 	 </figure>
 	 </p>